MrTimber/CodinGamePHP/README.md

 ### Testing

-If you want to implement some tests and run them with PhpStorm, you also also set your PHP interpreter in **Langages and Frameworks > PHP**:
+If you want to implement some tests and run them with PhpStorm, you also set your PHP interpreter in **Langages and Frameworks > PHP**:
 ![Set PHP interpreter 1](assets/Set%20PHP%20interpreter%201.png)
 ![Set PHP interpreter 2](assets/Set%20PHP%20interpreter%202.png)